-Launching an Instance with a single NIC¶
+Launching an Instance with a Single Network Interface¶

 From the Azure portal Dashboard, click on Marketplace

 Search for and select the Netgate Appliance for Azure

 Set the name of the instance as well as username, password, resource group, and region.